Melody-Meng/Game-of-thrones-analysis/README.md

 This is a natural language processing project using subtitle files from Game of Thrones Season7.

 1. Natural Language Processing using (NLTK)
-a. tokenize words from each document
+1.1. tokenize words from each document
-b. filter out stop words and stem the remaining
+1.1. filter out stop words and stem the remaining
 c. rank the most-used 100 words
 d. count word frequency by episode